MeftunMemmedov/music-shop_rnexpo/README.md

 ## 📂 Project Structure

 > The tree below follows Expo Router's file-based routing and reflects how the app is organized.
 Some file names may differ slightly in the actual repo.
+This project adopts the Barrel Pattern architecture by leveraging index.ts/x entry points to maintain modular encapsulation and clean import paths.

 ```
 music-shop/